 - Invest in a partner that focuses on sustainability in the delivery (by e.g. the use of electric vehicles to reduce emissions).

-- Show the consumer that you care about sustainability by giving them insight in your process, like Unilever.
+- Show the consumer that you care about sustainability by giving them insight in your process.

 - Refine the process between an incoming order and the final delivery.